Skip to content

 The rule: your child only follows commands when you say “Simon Says” first.
 Skip the phrase, and acting on the command means losing the round.
 Start with simple body movements: touch your nose, hop on one foot, clap twice.
 Once your child catches on, mix in two-step commands like “Simon Says touch your ear, then your knee.”

 Simon Says works for ages 3 and up because the rule is binary.
-Our four-year-old stayed engaged for about 12 minutes the first time we played, which is roughly twice as long as a typical screen-time session at that age.
+Most preschoolers will stay engaged for ten minutes or more once they catch on, which is a long stretch of focused attention at that age.
 According to Simon Says’s Wikipedia entry, this command-and-listen format has been a documented children’s game for at least 200 years.

 #2.
 Broken Telephone